WeAreWizards/blog/content/articles/first-commits.md

 beginning?

-This [slideshare presentation from Igor Sysoev](http://www.slideshare.net/PHPConferenceArgentina/igor-sysoev-nginx) contains a little more context on the origin of nginx.
+This [slideshare presentation from Igor Sysoev](http://www.slideshare.net/PHPConferenceArgentina/igor-sysoev-nginx) contains a little more context on the origin of Nginx.

+# Django

+Django's [first commit](https://github.com/django/django/commit/d6ded0e91bcdd2a8f7a221f6a5552a33fe545359) from 2005 is empty.
+Checking the [second](https://github.com/django/django/commit/07ffc7d605cc96557db28a9e35da69bc0719611b) and [third](https://github.com/django/django/commit/ed114e15106192b22ebb78ef5bf5bce72b419d13) commit shows that this is an import from a private repository.
+This makes sense because the project started as the internal tool for the [Lawrence Journal-World](http://en.wikipedia.org/wiki/Lawrence_Journal-World) newspaper.

+The order of of commits is mildly interesting: The first substantial commit is documentation.
+Documentation is a focus and a strength of the Django project to this day.